viniciusdiogo/AEM-gulp-sass-workflow/README.md

 AEM-gulp-sass-workflow
 ======================

 An "alternate" workflow for front end development for users of Adobe Experience Manager.
 Features Gulp (node), SASS, and some weirdness.

-Just getting started and not anywhere close to a working version.
-More instructions to follow.
+### Just getting started and not anywhere close to a working version.
+Project is somewhat on hold due to environment (windows..) issues preventing me from getting a good grasp on the jcr ###

 ### Installation instructions: ###